atakanaltok/awesome-useful-websites/README.md

 #### Disposable Email

-- <https://temp-mail.to/> - Free and reliable temporary email addresses with no registeration
+- <https://temp-mail.to/> - Free and reliable temporary email addresses with no registration
 - <https://erine.email/> - Anti-spam for your existing email address
 - <https://maildrop.cc/> - Use Maildrop when you don't want to give out your real address
 - <https://mailsac.com/> (~$)